Close

 Benefit overview

 If you’re planning your next military move due to a PCS, you may be able to receive a dislocation allowance.
 A DLA partially reimburses service members for incurred household moving expenses.
 The household move must be required by a PCS, evacuation or — in some cases — ordered for the government’s convenience.
-Generally, only one DLA is permitted in a fiscal year.
+In most cases, you may only receive one DLA per fiscal year.

-Note: These instructions have been reviewed by the Per Diem, Travel and Transportation Allowance Committee staff in accordance with DoDI 5154.31, Volume 5, dated 16 October 2015, as PDTATAC Case RR19009.
+Note: The Per Diem, Travel and Transportation Allowance Committee staff have reviewed these instructions in accordance with DODI 5154.31, Volume 5, dated 16 October 2015, as PDTATAC Case RR19009.

 How this benefit helps

-Dislocation allowances, or DLA, partially reimburse service members for incurred household moving expenses.
+DLA partially reimburses service members for incurred household moving expenses.

 Image of Savings Piggy Bank